ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 ---
 title: 'Machine Learning in Energy'
 date: 2019-04-25
+classes: wide2
+toc: true
+toc_sticky: true
 categories:
   - Energy
   - Machine Learning
 excerpt:  A guide for the energy professional.
 redirect_from:
   - /machine-learning-in-energy-part-one/
+  - /machine-learning-in-energy-part-two/

 ---

-This post is aimed at introducing energy industry professionals to machine learning.
+This post is aimed at introducing energy industry professionals to machine learning - no prior knowledge is required.

 By the end of the article you will be able to answer the following questions:
 - what is machine learning?
 - why is machine learning so hot right now?
-- what is driving performance?
+- what is driving the performance of modern machine learning?
 - what are the challenges?

-- what's going on in machine learning and energy today?
-- what might the future of energy and machine learning hold?
+This post finishes with a review of two of the most visible applications of machine learning in the energy industry - forecasting of wind and control of data centers.

 ## Glossary